inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/installation.md

 Install the OpenTelemetry Operator as described in its [official readme file](https://github.com/open-telemetry/opentelemetry-operator#getting-started).
 This includes the following steps:

 1. Install the [cert-manager](https://cert-manager.io/docs/installation/) in your cluster if you have not done it already.
 2. Install the operator using the following command.
-Please note that this will install the latest version of it.
-By adjusting the URL to a different GitHub release, a specific version of the operator can be used.
+Please note that this will install the latest version of it:

     ```shell
     kubectl apply -f https://github.com/open-telemetry/opentelemetry-operator/releases/latest/download/opentelemetry-operator.yaml